 Seemingly counterintuitive, the weather is also hazardous to drivers.
 Florida is the Sunshine State, but the weather is unpredictable, especially in the summer.
 Midday showers are common, and hurricane season is in full force.
 The roads will become slick, and that can cause other drivers to lose control and strike you.

-Conversely, while you will want to enjoy the sunshine, it can be another hindrance.
+Additionally, the sunshine everyone comes for can also be a hindrance.
 Sunlight can decrease visibility, making it challenging for drivers to see motorcycles.
 Since bikes have a smaller profile than four-wheeled vehicles, they are often harder to see on clear days.
 When the sunshine is bright, it only increases the hazards to riders.